Releasing new versions

 After each release, you should update our Docker repository so new images are build for the new release.
 To do it, create a PR that just updates

-at circle.yml.
+DECIDIM_VERSIONat circle.yml.
 Then the continous integration circleci build will generate the images and they will be published to docker hub when the PR is merged.